jefflebl/pinteresting/README.md

 by [Jeff LeBlanc](http://twitter.com/jefflebl)

 I'm hoping to start coding as a hobby and to build, ultimately, my own web app using Ruby on Rails.

+This is fun.
+Trying one more change to get the dance down.